FAQ

 3. Where does property come from?

 When property owned by a state agency is no longer needed, it is retired to WV Surplus.
 This includes property like vehicles, commercial equipment, furniture, etc. The Surplus Property Program allows for the ethical retirement of state assets while extending the usage of the property.
-Thanks to WV Surplus, members of the public and eligible organizations have been able to purchase usable items at a fair price.
+Thanks to WV Surplus, members of the public and eligible organizations are able to purchase usable items at a reduced price.

 4. Where can I buy property?

-WV Surplus maintains a warehouse in Dunbar, WV.
-Online auctions, which are conducted through GovDeals, may occur for assets located throughout the state.
-Each GovDeal listing includes the physical location of the item.
-To see our current online auctions, please click here.
+WV Surplus operates a warehouse in Dunbar, WV.
+Additionally, online auctions for surplus assets located statewide are conducted through GovDeals.
+Every GovDeals listing specifies the physical location of the item.
+To view our current online auctions, please click here.

 5. Can I see current warehouse inventory online?